 - Customer testimonials

 Another important factor is business proximity, meaning how close the consumer is located to that business.
 Convenience is a factor for many consumers and so using a business near to them is often more convenient that one further away.
-This is something that’s beyond control of a local business, but it’s worth bearing in mind when thinking about local SEO optimization tactics.
+This is something that’s beyond the control of a local business, but it’s worth bearing in mind when thinking about local SEO optimization tactics.

-Web designers, SEOs & local business owners can use this information as a blueprint for building a successful website.
+Web designers, SEOs and local business owners can use this information as a blueprint for building a successful website.
 It’s all too easy to get bogged down in design minutiae or subtle functionality, while consumer needs are pretty basic.
 Deliver the basics first and then worry about the finer points.

 Common problems on local business websites

 Note: Having looked at positive factors, we now asked our consumer panel about factors on a website that stop them from wanting to use a local business (respondents were asked to select up to 3 answers).

 - Poor quality content

 - No phone number displayed

 - No prices displayed